sbidy/privacyIDEA-ADFSProvider/README.md

 ### Step-by-step
 1. Download the zip from releases or compile the binaries by your own
-2. Create a folder at the ADFS under "C:\Program and Files\privacyIDEAProvider\"
+2. Create a folder at the ADFS under "C:\Program Files\privacyIDEAProvider\"
 3. Extract the zip and copy all files to this folder at the ADFS server
-4. Open the PowerShell script and check the "StartPath" variable - this should be "C:\Program and Files\privacyIDEAProvider\"
+5. Open the PowerShell script and check the "StartPath" variable - this should be "C:\Program Files\privacyIDEAProvider\"
-5. Open the config.xml file and update the information in it !!!
+6. Open the config.xml file and update the information in it !!!
 The privacyIDEA user should have permissions to authenticate users !!!
-6. Run the PowerShell with administrator privileges
+7. Run the PowerShell with administrator privileges
-7. After the script runs successfully, you can find in the ADFS management gui at "Pre-Authentication" the new privacyIDEAADFSProvider
+8. After the script runs successfully, you can find in the ADFS management gui at "Pre-Authentication" the new privacyIDEA_ADFSProvider
-8. Mark the checkbox
+9. Mark the checkbox
-9. Now you should see an OTP textbox after the normal username/password form
+10. Now you should see an OTP textbox after the normal username/password form

+Test: https://fqdn.domain.com/adfs/ls/IdpInitiatedSignon.aspx (change the FQDN)

+Check the EventLog (Custom Views -> Server Rols -> Active Directory Federation Services) for errors!

 ## Office 365
 If you plan to use a on-prem ADFS to authenticate your Office 365 user, you can also use this provider.